Beryl-Jingxin/PyExoCross/docs/source/basicinfo.md

 ## Functions

-In current version, *PyExoCross* can convert data format between the ExoMol and the HITRAN formats.
+In current version, *PyExoCross* can convert data format between the ExoMol (ExoMol, ExoMolHR, and ExoAtom databases) and the HITRAN (HITRAN and HITEMP database) formats.

-*PyExoCross* also implements the computations of other useful functions including partition functions, specific heats, cooling functions, radiative lifetimes, oscillator strengths, LTE and non-LTE stick spectra and cross sections for data from the ExoMol database.
+*PyExoCross* also implements the computations of other useful functions including partition functions, specific heats, cooling functions, radiative lifetimes, oscillator strengths, LTE and non-LTE stick spectra and cross sections.

+*PyExoCross* can only compute stick spectra and cross sections for ExoMolHR database.

+If users use `.inp` input files:

-*PyExoCross* provides computations of cooling function, oscillator strengths, LTE and non-LTE stick spectra and cross sections for data from the HITRAN database.
+*PyExoCross* provides computations of cooling function, oscillator strengths, LTE and non-LTE stick spectra and cross sections for data from the HITRAN format databases.
 If you want to use the other functions, please convert the data format from the HITRAN format to the ExoMol format at first and then treat the data as the ExoMol data to use *PyExoCross*.

+If users use Python package:

+*PyExoCross* can convert data format automatically if required.

 Use this function or not: